 Because food contamination is common and because L. monocytogenes can reproduce at refrigerator temperatures, lightly contaminated food can become heavily contaminated during refrigeration.
 This problem is of particular concern when foods (eg, refrigerated ready-to-eat foods) are eaten without further cooking.
 Thus, appropriate food hygiene is important, particularly for at-risk people (eg, immunocompromised patients, pregnant women, the elderly).
 Those at risk should avoid eating the following:

 Refrigerated ready-to-eat foods (eg, hot dogs, deli meats, pȃtés, meat spreads), unless they are heated to an internal temperature of 73.9° C (165° F) or until steaming hot just before serving

 Refrigerated smoked seafood (eg, nova-style, lox, kippered, smoked, jerky), unless it has been cooked

-L. monocytogenes is very common in the environment but causes infection in only about 2.6 people/million annually, typically via contaminated food products.
+L. monocytogenes is very common in the environment but causes infection in only about 2.6 people/million annually in the US, typically via contaminated food products.

 Attack rates are highest in neonates, adults ≥ 60 yr, and immunocompromised patients.

 Various organ systems can be affected; maternal infection during pregnancy may cause fetal death.